Design Pillar

 The Maturity Wall

-At $10M / Complex Residential / Small C&I GTV, manual dispatching and design variance become a "Paperwork Tax."
+At $10M / Complex Residential / Small C&I GTV, manual dispatching and design variance become a Administrative Overhead burden.
 If your team spends 10+ hours a week on data re-entry, you've hit the wall.

 The Gravity Metric Benchmarking Delta